atrodo/teaching_robots_drumming/_posts/2020-02-20-improving-melody-extraction.md

 ---
-layout: default
+layout: post
+title: "Improving Melody Extraction"
-title:  "Where Will Rhubarb Go"
+alt_title:  "Where Will Rhubarb Go"
 song: "Where Will They Go by Sanctus Real"
 ---